RWTH-HPC/sx-aurora-offloading/docs/internal/doxygen/Classes/classTargetCodeRegion.md

 const std::string getParentFuncName()
 ```

 Returns the name of the function in which the target region is declared.

+**Return**: const std::string

 ### function getTargetDirectiveLocation